Updated September 12, 2023

 - Select-create a cataloging tool, then browse it and choose the design.

 - Now the catalog is listed in a content browser.

 - To add tools from the content palette.

-- Launch the content browser, choose design tool palette.
+- Launch the content browser, and choose the design tool palette.

-- Now left-click on Design tool catalog– Imperial on a content browser to open.
+- Now left-click the Design tool catalog– Imperial on a content browser to open.

 - In those categories, select walls.

 - Then search for stud-4 and click on Go.